umputun/spot/README.md

     cond: "! command -v curl"
 ```

+currently conditions can be used with `script` and `echo` command types only.

 ### Deferred actions (`on_exit`)

 Each command may have `on_exit` parameter defined.
 It allows executing a command on the remote host after the task with all commands is completed.
 The command is called regardless of the task's exit code.